 “And the wonderful thing is that 3/4 of the population of the world imagine that Churchill is one of the Strategists of History, a second Marlborough, and the other 1/4 have no idea what a public menace he is and has been throughout this war!”

-Despite the unequivocal tone, which is not unique in the course of the diaries, Brooke is not sparse in praise for the prime minister:
+Despite the unequivocal tone, which is not by no means isolated in the course of the diaries, Brooke is not sparing in his praise for the prime minister:

 “It is far better that the world should never know, and never suspect the feet of clay of this otherwise superhuman being.
 Without him England was lost for a certainty, with him England has been on the verge of disaster time and again…Never have I admired and despised a man simultaneously to the same extent.
 Never have such opposite extremes been combined in the same human being.”

 If there appear to be differing interpretations as to whether Brooke thought Churchill a masterful strategist or an amateur maverick ignorantly playing with soldiers, it must be remembered what the motivation behind keeping a diary was.
 Few did so for posterity; most did so as a real-time mental release over the course of a five-year war.

-In regard to proving or disproving whether Churchill was a bully and wildcard, all accounts will offer something to whatever side want to make a case.
-Morale ebbed and flowed, battles were won and lost, and all the generals, secretaries, valets and ministers who worked for Churchill felt the good days, the bad days, stresses and sweetness of victory in different ways.
-They were human; their accounts reflect this and the reader should not expect consistency.
+Regarding proving or disproving whether Churchill was a bully and wildcard, all accounts will offer something to whatever side wants to make a case.
+Morale ebbed and flowed, battles were won and lost, and all the generals, secretaries, valets and ministers who worked for Churchill felt the good days, the bad, the stresses and sweetness of victory in different ways.

 Brooke, for all his criticism of Churchill, admitted that he possessed a:

-Yet, what must be remembered, as Andrew Roberts notes in his Hitler and Churchill: Secrets of Leadership, is that Churchill appointed people who disagreed with him, often possessing a remarkable degree of self-awareness about his own bullish tendencies.
-Churchill even acknowledged in his six-volume history of the Second World War that on the Chiefs of Staff Committee it was only Brooke who was able to stand up to him:
+What must be remembered, as Andrew Roberts highlights in his excellent book Hitler and Churchill: Secrets of Leadership, is that Churchill appointed people who disagreed with him, often possessing a remarkable degree of self-awareness about his own bullish tendencies.
+Churchill even acknowledged in his history of the war that on the Chiefs of Staff Committee, it was only Brooke who was able to stand up to him:

-In his memoirs, General Hastings Ismay, chief military assistant to Churchill, recalled how after one fierce clash Churchill told him that he did not think he could continue to work any longer with Brooke because: “He hates me.
+General Hastings Ismay recalled how after one fierce clash Churchill told him that he did not think he could continue to work any longer with Brooke because: “He hates me.
 I can see hatred looking from his eyes.”
 Brooke later responded to Ismay: “Hate him?
 I don’t hate him.
 I love him.
 But the first time I tell him that I agree with him when I don’t will be the time to get rid of me, for then I can be no more use to him.”
-When Churchill was told this he murmured, “Dear Brookie.”
+When Churchill was told this, he murmured, “Dear Brookie.”

-The only way Hastings can make this conclusion, the only way future historians and students of events can make their own determination is from the many first-hand accounts that exist to give us some insight into the character of the men who lead the military machine.
+The only way Hastings can make such a claim, the only way future historians and students of events can make their own determination is from the many first-hand accounts that exist to give us some insight into the character of the men who lead the military machine.
 As in the case of Brooke and Churchill, it’s apt that in literature as in war the two work to balance each other to form a more splendid picture.

-To know this we must appreciate Brooke’s diaries, and all other wartime military and political memoirs and diaries, as multi-faceted accounts that cannot be taken as snapshots for a conclusion, but rather as personal stories that unfolded over five years of inconsistent victory and failure.
-They must be taken in their entirety for every day of every year, every victory and every loss: only then will they hold any true meaning to history.
+Brooke’s diaries, and all other wartime military and political memoirs and diaries, must be taken as multi-faceted accounts and not as snapshots for a quick conclusion.
+Instead, they’re personal reflections of events that unfolded over five years of inconsistent victory and failure.

-Next week, Alastair will be making the case for recognising the true from the apocryphal stories about Churchill, arguing that doing so allows for a greater appreciation of the man.
+Next month, Alastair will be making a case for recognising the true from the apocryphal stories about Churchill, arguing that doing so allows for a greater appreciation of the man.